nanigbogu/Sentencing-Length-Data-Analysis/README.md

 Released on Recognizance – Defendant is released from custody without cash or bond pledged to the court.

 Crime Type
-Type of Crime Carrying the Largest Minimum Sentence
+Type of Crime Carrying the Highest Statuatory Maximum

 Drug Type
 Type of Drug for which the associated charge will incur the highest penalty